The-Balance-FFXIV/balance-static/content/jobs/healers/sage/leveling-guide.md

 # Gear and Job Quests

-When leveling, prefer equipping higher ilvl gear as they come by from dungeons or Main Scenario Quests (if Sage is the job you go through story quests with).
+When leveling, prefer equipping higher iLvl gear as they come by from dungeons or Main Scenario Quests (if Sage is the job you go through story quests with).
 As most of your gear will be replaced every few levels, it is not worth melding materia into any of them.

 Your starting job quest will reward you with an i385 weapon and i385 left side gear.
 While these are sufficient to start the leveling process with (provided that you have a reasonable set of right side gear), you can easily obtain i400 Augmented Scaevan gear using poetics from Rowena’s Representative in Kugane.
 Similarly, at level 80, you can obtain i530 Augmented Cryptlurker gear from Mowen’s Representative in Crystarium.